maneki-nico/maneki-nico/README.md

 *   🌍  I'm based in Boston, Massachusetts
 *   ✉️  You can contact me at [nicolefoti@gmail.com](mailto:nicolefoti@gmail.com)
-*   🚀  I'm currently working on [RememberMe], a to-do list app for desktop and mobile ([https://github.com/katief906/rememberme])
+*   🚀  I'm currently working on [RememberMe][https://github.com/katief906/rememberme], a to-do list app for desktop and mobile
 *   🧠  I'm learning Node.js/Express and Oath
 *   🤝  I'm open to collaborating on RoR-based web applications
 *   ⚡  Doting pet parent of 3 and lover of various art mediums